Aedan3/PersonalWebsite/content/authors/admin/_index.md

 title: Aedan Altman-Mills
 ---

-Aedan Altman-Mills  is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Aedan Altman-mills is a high school sophomore interested in math, engineering, magic the gathering, and cooking.